-(Click link above to see link to the original blog written by cordmama.com, reposted below)
+(original blog was written by cordmama.com, reposted below)

 It is neither pleasant nor comfortable to discuss sexual abuse and assault.
 Like so much of the darkness in our world, it all too often hides in the shadows.
 We may not speak of it, but we can be certain sexual abuse and assault play a role in the lives of those around us.

 So we refuse to be silent.
 We drag the ugliness into the light – weakening its power by speaking of it, acknowledging it, and addressing it.

 Sexual trauma is far more prevalent than we want to admit.
 Though we don’t know the actual numbers, as many survivors never come forward, shackled by silence and shame, these numbers give us a sense of the prevalence of sexual trauma in our society today:

 - Nearly one in five women in America say they have been sexually assaulted.

 - One in five girls are victims of childhood sexual abuse.

 - One in six women in America are victims of rape or attempted rape.